jdamcd/android-crop/README.md

 > I guess people are just cropping out all the sadness

-This is yet another Android library project providing a simple image cropping `Activity`, based on code from AOSP.
+This is another Android library project providing a simple image cropping `Activity`, based on code from AOSP.

 ## Goals

-I started this in my [hacker time](http://backstage.soundcloud.com/2011/12/stop-hacker-time/) with the intention of replacing our  dated android-cropimage fork.
+I started this in my [hacker time](http://backstage.soundcloud.com/2011/12/stop-hacker-time/) with the intention of replacing our dated [android-cropimage fork](https://github.com/soundcloud/android-cropimage).

-* Gradle build
-* AAR & ApkLib artifacts
+* Gradle build with AAR & ApkLib artifacts
+* Modern UI
 * Backwards compatible to Gingerbread
+* Simple builder for configuration
 * Example project
-* Add tests and strip out unused complexity
+* More tests, less unused complexity
-* Better programming interface
-* Modern user interface
-* Fix bugs!

 ## Usage